Magic Loop Knitting: A Simple Step-by-Step Tutorial

 5. Knit The First Stitch

-Then bring the right-hand needle into the first stitch to knit.
+Insert the right-hand needle into the first stitch on the front needle and knit it.

 Magic Loop Step 5